Pfern/TtT-in-Portugal-2016/TtT_session_2.md

 <a name="learning"></a>
 ####Learning by doing

-ALLEGRA

 >###Challenge 4: How do you go about learning something new ?
+How do you approach learning new things?

 > - Read about it
 > - Attend a training session !